2021 was expected to be another above-average hurricane season, and it was another record-breaking year that surpassed all expectations.

 Accurate planning requires accurate data and the challenges of keeping data up to date are immense – especially along ever-changing shorelines and rivers.

 The CDP Atlantic Hurricane Season Recovery Fund is now a perpetual fund, allowing CDP the most flexibility to respond to philanthropic and humanitarian needs as they arise.
-You can donate to the fund to support recovery.
+You can make a gift to the fund to support recovery.

 If you are a responding NGO or a donor, please send updates on how you are working on recovery from this disaster to Tanya Gulliver-Garcia.